EngelsI/ClassiCOL/README.md

 - **The batch summary csv**:
   This is a minimal information file that gives an overview of the top results alongside some metadata from the batch search.

-**WARNING_1:** Depending on the number of unique peptides in your sample and the number of species you want to consider, the isoBLAST calculations could take a while (about 2min for +/- 1000 unique peptides per species).
-An overnight search is recommended.
-Batch searches will go much quicker towards the end.
+- **The mixture multiple sequence alignment**:
+  These plots show per 'order' taxa the multiple sequence alignment of the selected proteins within the samples.

+- **The before mixture analysis plot**:
+  This plot shows the taxa that have been discarded from the mixture analysis.
+There needs to be enough 'order' level uniqueness in compare to other candidates

+- **Tree plot**:
+  A tree plot is constructed based on distances amoung species based on measured data only.
+Theoretical sequences resemble potential missing taxa from the database reconstructed by the mixture algorithm.

+- **Taxonomic slope plots**:
+  This plots show the remaining candidates after mixture deconvolution.
+Per theoretical species the taxonomic distances are calculated to give a better understanding of the location within the taxonomic tree from a species not present in the database.

-**WARNING_2:** The algorithm can use a substantial amount of the available CPU and memory.
+**WARNING:** The algorithm can use a substantial amount of the available CPU and memory.
 When not enough is free, there is a chance the algorithm will go into error.